Fossil fuel divestment

 As of 2021, 1,300 institutions possessing US$14.6 trillion have divested from the fossil fuel industry.

 Fossil fuel divestment or fossil fuel divestment and investment in climate solutions is an attempt to reduce climate change by exerting social, political, and economic pressure for the institutional divestment of assets including stocks, bonds, and other financial instruments connected to companies involved in extracting fossil fuels.

 Fossil fuel divestment campaigns emerged on college and university campuses in the United States in 2011 with students urging their administrations to turn endowment investments in the fossil fuel industry into investments in clean energy and communities most impacted by climate change.
 In 2012, Unity College in Maine became the first institution of higher learning to divest its endowment from fossil fuels.
+While fossil fuel divestment focusses on financial asset management, a related movement, Fossil Free Research, campaigns for universities to stop accepting research funding and sponsorships from fossil fuel companies.

 By 2015, fossil fuel divestment was reportedly the fastest growing divestment movement in history.
 As of July 2023, more than 1593 institutions with assets totalling more than $40.5 trillion in assets worldwide had begun or committed some form of divestment of fossil fuels.

 Divesters cite several reasons for their decisions.
 To some, it is a means of aligning investments with core values; to others, it is a tactic for combatting the fossil fuel industry; to others, it is a way to protect portfolios from climate-related financial risk.
 Financial research suggests that, in the longer term, fossil fuel divestment has positively impacted investors' returns.